 Apples & Dog Allergies

 A less well-known perk of apples lies in a component called Quercetin.
-Also known as nature’s Benadryl, this compound in apples can reduce allergies.
+Also known as nature’s Benadryl, this compound in apples may help reduce allergies in people.
+However, there isn’t enough research about this in dogs, and it would likely need to be a very concentrated form of this compound to have an effect.

 So, now you know that apple peels are perfectly acceptable for your canine compadre to eat.
 Always remember to wash and core the apple before you give it to your dog.
 If you’re still iffy about the peels because of potential pesticides, you can always peel them or buy organic.